A Posteriori Error Estimation for the p-curl Problem: Numerical results

 Finally, we look at a case for which $\nabla\times \bb u \notin W^{1,p}(\Omega)$.
-Specifically, we chose $a=1.6$ and $p=10$ so that $a<2-\frac{1}{p}$.
+For this, we consider again the manufactured solution on the unit circle domain and we chose $a=1.6$ and $p=10$ so that $a<2-\frac{1}{p}$.
 The purpose here is to compare qualitatively between the error and estimators even in this nonsmooth case.
 As illustrated in Figure \ref{figs:jError} and Figure \ref{figs:norEst}, the region where the local estimators $\eta_n$ are largest agrees with regions where the sharp gradient occurs in the current density $\nabla\times \bb u$.
 Moreover, in Figure \ref{figs:hError} and Figure \ref{figs:intEst}, the local estimators $\eta_i$ identified the boundary region as where the increasing magnetic field $\bb u$ was being applied.